Michigan vs. Purdue odds, prediction, time: 2026 college basketball picks for February 17 from proven model

 SportsLine's model is going Over on the total (156.5 points).
 The Over has hit in seven of the past 10 head-to-head meetings between the schools.
 The Over has hit in three of the last five Michigan games, while the Over has hit in five of the past 10 Purdue games.

 The model projects the Wolverines to have three players score 11.2 points or more, including Yaxel Lendeborg's projected 14.1 points.
 The Boilermakers are projected to have four players score 12.3 or more points, led by Braden Smith, who is projected to score 16.4 points.
-The Over clears in well over 50% of simulations.
+The Over clears in 53% of simulations.

-The model also says one side of the spread hits well over 60% of the time.
+The model also says one side of the spread hits nearly 70% of the time.
 You can only see that pick at SportsLine.

-So who wins Michigan vs. Purdue, and which side of the spread hits well over 60% of the time?
+So who wins Michigan vs. Purdue, and which side of the spread hits nearly 70% of the time?
 Visit SportsLine now to see which side of the Michigan vs. Purdue spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.